 |Clubs||Civil Service Ladies RC, Thames Tradesmen’s RC, Sons of the Thames RC|

 |Racing weight||10 stone 1 lb or 64 kg (when openweight)|

 The photo of Lin (right) in training with Beryl Mitchell in 1976 at the top of this page is © Syd Burke.

 Getting into rowing

-Lin and Jim had got recently married, shortly after he’d competed at the Munich Olympics, following which he’d retired from competition.
+Lin and Jim had recently married, shortly after he’d competed at the Munich Olympics, following which he’d retired from competition.
 Or so he thought.
 But he was soon asked to take part in Bob Janousek’s new national squad (hitherto, GB men’s rowing had generally involved selecting the fastest club crew in each boat class) with the aim of turning round Britain’s poor showing at the 1972 Olympic Games and trying to get a medal at the Montreal Olympics in four years’ time.

 International rowing career

-Lin and Liz rowed at the World Championships in 1974, which was the start of Lin’s long rowing career at this level, involving 12 international appearances over 14 years (and in every boat class except the quads), a record only bettered since by three other women (Jane Hall, Katherine Grainger and Frances Houghton).
+Lin and Liz rowed at the World Championships in 1974, which was the start of Lin’s long rowing career at this level, involving 12 international appearances over 14 years (and in every boat class except the quad), a record only bettered since by three other women (Jane Hall, Katherine Grainger and Frances Houghton).

 Full details of her years racing at openweight can be read here: